Pipo927/Micro-Hidroponic-web/README.md

 ## Usage
-this project was developed in 4 parts.
+This project was developed in 4 parts.

 #### First Arduino:
 Made to comunicate with RPI(using serial port and JSON),read the sensors and give information to the motors .